Skip to main content

 • including funds for operations and minor infrastructure.

 These projects will be funded with state dollars and will require 10.27% in matching funds, except those meeting certain eligibility criteria.
-Review the Grant Guidance for information on match criteria.
 Applicants may submit proposals for up to $200,000 per project.

 Funding Cycles